Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 While not mandatory, it's a good idea not to avoid this step.

-In the early stage of your house hunting, a pre-qualification can give you an indication of what you will likely qualify for.
+In the early stage of your house hunting, a pre-qualification can indicate what you will likely qualify for.

-Just note that the pre-qualification doesn't hold the same clout as far as real estate agents or sellers are concerned.
+Just note that the pre-qualification doesn't hold the same clout as real estate agents or sellers.

-But it can be a great tool when searching for a home, as it allows you time to compare and contrast other homes or other areas and neighborhoods as well as allow you to eliminate homes you may be interested in that are beyond the estimated figure that your lender has provided to you.
+But it can be a great tool when searching for a home, as it allows you time to compare and contrast other homes or other areas and neighborhoods, as well as allows you to eliminate homes you may be interested in that are beyond the estimated figure that your lender has provided to you.

-Meanwhile, a mortgage pre-approval is a step you can’t avoid as well.
+Meanwhile, a mortgage preapproval is also a step you can't avoid.

-Now that your finances have been backed up by real, hard data, your lender will then approve your loan and it will be accepted as confirmation that creditors will fund your loan and communicate to the seller and your broker that you can afford the home you’re looking at.
+Now that accurate, complex data have backed up your finances, your lender will approve your loan, and it will be accepted as confirmation that creditors will fund your loan and communicate to the seller and your broker that you can afford the home you're looking at.

-A pre-qualification gives you an estimate of what you can borrow and what you can afford, and a preapproval takes it one step further by telling you what you can actually borrow.
+A pre-qualification gives you an estimate of what you can borrow and can afford, and a preapproval takes it one step further by telling you what you can borrow.

 Still, both give you the same information.

-They tell you early on in your home search how much you can afford, saving you time from finding your dream house only to find out that it is way out of your price range.
+They tell you early in your home search how much you can afford, saving you time from finding your dream house only to discover that it is way out of your price range.

-If you have to choose between pre-qualification and pre-approval, you should go with the latter.
+If you must choose between pre-qualification and preapproval, you should go with the latter.

-The pre-approval stage signifies to sellers and brokers that you are definitely interested in the seller’s property and that you have the funds to make a serious offer.
+The pre-approval stage signifies to sellers and brokers that you are interested in the seller's property and have the funds to make a serious offer.

-After pre-approval, the final steps that take you to the closing involve having the buyer’s potential home appraised by the lender.
+After preapproval, the final steps to the closing involve having the buyer's potential home appraised by the lender.

 Final loan approval occurs after the appraisal and the loan is applied to a property.